 - Soundness of the approach and research design

 - The role played by undergraduate/graduate students/postdocs/fellows in the proposed research.
 You may describe prior student involvement in your lab if appropriate.

 - Potential of the research to leverage into a national, state, or foundation application

 - Previous publication and grant submission productivity of the applicant

 TERMS OF AWARD

-- The Investigator will be required to present their project and progress to the External Advisory Committee once per year.
+The Investigator will be required to present their project and progress to the OK-INBRE External Advisory Committee when requested.

-- The Investigator will be required to submit a written project progress report near the end of the project period, which will be submitted to NIH.
-Instructions will be provided by OK-INBRE typically in January of the award year.
-The report shall include a summary of research results; concise summary of significant discoveries, outcomes, and progress in layman’s terms; funding that has been secured with the help of OK-INBRE dollars; manuscripts published, submitted, or in preparation; presentations at professional meetings; and any technology development and patents derived from the project.
+The Investigator will be required to submit a written project progress report in early spring, near the end of the project period, which will be submitted to NIH.
+Instructions will be provided by OK-INBRE, typically in January of the award year.
+The report shall include a summary of research results, significant discoveries, outcomes, and progress in layman’s terms; grant applications and awards; manuscripts published, submitted, or in preparation; presentations at professional meetings; and any technology development and patents derived from the project.
 SUBMISSION OF THE PROGRESS REPORT IS REQUIRED TO BE CONSIDERED FOR ANY FUTURE OK-INBRE FUNDING.

 Refer programmatic questions to OK-INBRE Program Manager Dawn Hammon at firstname.lastname@example.org or 405.271.2133 x46613 or the OK-INBRE Program Director, Dr. Darrin Akins, at email@example.com.